deepakshrma/deno-by-example/website/advance_jq.md

 ## Parsing JSON

-Parsing JSON and extracting value is very tedious task.
-I have a written a basic Extract value from an object base on key provided.
+Parsing JSON and extracting value is a very tedious task.
+I have written a basic Extract value from an object based on key provided.
 Code look as below:

 ```typescript
 const evalReg = /(\.)|(\[(\d)\])/;